-١. Degree to be Awarded: Honorary DoctorateHonorary BaccalaureateHonorary Associate 2.
-Please state the name and address of your nominee for an Honorary Degree.
-3. Honorary degrees shall be awarded to persons who have made significant contributions to the improvement of the quality of academic programs and academic life at one of the NSHE's institutions.
-Persons currently holding public elected office are not eligible for the degree except extraordinary circumstances.
-What are your reasons for nominating this person?
-(Attach additional pages, if necessary.)
-President Date Institution in
+Degree to b e Awarded: Honorar ry DoctorateHonor rary Baccalaureate Honorary Associate Please state the name and address s of your nominee fo or an Honorary Degree. improvemer institutions. nt of the quality of acad emic programs and ave made significant contracted academic life at one of the office are not eligible for the e NSHE's What are yo our reasons for nominat ing this person?
+(A ttach additional pages, if necessar President Date